philipilono/student-loan-repayment-calculator/README.md

 -This current tool is not recommended for an accurate figure of monthly repaymentsbut for a reasonable estimation.
 Maximum figures are taken for maintenace loan to obtain a maximum repayable amount.

--The code containing the main() function will be in a file called wsa010cwk.c
+-The code containing the main() function will be in a file called wsa010cwk.c that calls functions.c and functions.h